An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} We evaluate our approach on five classification datasets, including Fed-ISIC2019 \citep{flamby} containing dermoscopy images from 6 centers across 8 classes where label distribution skew and heavy quantity skew is present; FedChest, a novel chest X-Ray multi-label dataset with 4 clients and 8 labels with label distribution skew and covariate shift; a partitioning of CIFAR-10 \citep{cifar} which simulates heavy label distribution skew across 8 clients using the Kolmogorov-Smirnov (KS) `split-2' as presented in \citet{vitfl}; CelebA \citep{celeba} from the LEAF suite \citep{leaf} which is a binary classification task in a cross-device setting with a large number of clients, covariate shift and high quantity skew; and FedPathology, a colorectal cancer pathology slide dataset with 9 classes derived from \citet{colondataset}, featuring challenging concept drift as the images, which we do not color-normalize, were produced using two different staining protocols.
+\textbf{Datasets.} We evaluate our approach on five classification datasets, including Fed-ISIC2019 \citep{flamby} containing dermoscopy images from 6 centers with 8 classes where label distribution skew and heavy quantity skew is present; FedChest, a novel chest X-Ray multi-label dataset with 4 clients and 8 labels with label distribution skew and covariate shift; a highly non-IID partitioning of CIFAR-10 \citep{cifar} which simulates heavy label distribution skew across 5 clients using the Kolmogorov-Smirnov (KS) `split-2' as presented in \citet{vitfl}; CelebA \citep{celeba} from the LEAF suite \citep{leaf}, a binary classification task in a cross-device setting with a large number of clients, covariate shift and high quantity skew; and FedPathology, a colorectal cancer pathology slide dataset with 9 classes derived from \citet{colondataset}, featuring challenging concept drift as the images, which we do not color-normalize, were produced using two different staining protocols.
 FedChest contains images from PadChest \citep{padchest}, CXR-14 \citep{cxr14} and CheXpert \cite{chexpert}, which present one or more of 8 common disease labels.
-For FedPathology which we use for DP training in Section \ref{sub:dp_training}, we use Dirichlet distribution sampling \citep{hsu2019measuring} with $\alpha=0.5$ to simulate a moderate label distribution skew and partition the data among 3 clients.
+For FedPathology, used for DP training in Section \ref{sub:dp_training}, Dirichlet distribution sampling \citep{hsu2019measuring} with $\alpha{=}0.5$ is used to simulate a moderate label distribution skew and partition the data to 3 clients.
 Each task covers a different aspect of the multi-faceted problem of data heterogeneity in FL, including different domains and sources of heterogeneity, to provide a robust test bed.
-Additional dataset details are presented in Appendix \ref{sub_app:impl_details_datasets}, including instructions to replicate FedChest in \ref{sub_app:fedchest_construction}.
+More details are presented in Appendix \ref{sub_app:impl_details_datasets}, including instructions to replicate FedChest in \ref{sub_app:fedchest_construction}.